charlesneimog/py4pd/README.md

 ### Building

 For now, I just am using it for Windows OS.
 I think that py/pyext works well in Linux and Mac/OS.
 To compile for Windows, you need MINGW64.
-Then, in mingw64 terminal type
+Then, in mingw64 terminal:

 ``` bash